Overview of the Oregon CPA CPE Requirements

 As with most things, the business world is anything but static.
-It changes and shifts, and the accounting profession is no exception.
-Because there are developments and advancements in the ways things are done, it is important for CPAs to stay on top of changes, and part of that is accomplished through continuing professional education.
-Members of the AICPA are required to complete a certain number of continuing education hours every few years in order to maintain their licensed status.
-But since each state Board of Accountancy has its own requirements, they differ from one location to another.
-That’s why it’s important for licensees to stay aware of their state requirements.
+In fact, it changes and shifts, and the accounting profession is no exception.
+Because the field advances quickly, it’s important for CPAs to stay on top of changes.
+And part of that also means completing CPE.
+Essentially, AICPA members must complete a certain amount of CPE every few years in order to maintain their licensed status.
+But since each state Board of Accountancy has its own requirements, the rules differ from one location to another.
+So, Oregon CPA CPE requirements aren’t the same as those in other places.
+And that’s why it’s important for licensees to stay aware of their state requirements.

-In Oregon, CPAs are required to renew their license every two years, and they must complete at least 24 hours of continuing professional education each year.
+Overall, Oregon CPAs must renew their license every two years.
+Furthermore, they must complete at least 24 hours of CPE each year.
 However, the overall requirement states that licensees must have completed 80 hours per license renewal period.
-The table below offers more details about the licensing requirements.
+The table below also offers more details about the licensing requirements.

 Subject Area Requirements

-During each three-year recertification cycle, 4 of the required 80 hours have to be in the area of Professional Conduct and Ethics.
-Programs in ethics shall qualify for CPE credit if those programs are offered by sponsors registered with the Board and include information pertaining to each of the following topics:
+During each renewal cycle, 4 of the 80 hours must be in the areas of Professional Conduct and Ethics.
+Programs in ethics qualify for CPE credit if offered by sponsors registered with the Board.
+They also must include information pertaining to each of the following topics:

 - Oregon Administrative Rules and Oregon Revised Statutes pertaining to the practice of public accountancy

-- Examples of issues or situations that require a licensee to understand the statutes, rules and case law relevant to the practice of public accountancy
+- Examples of issues or situations that also require a licensee to understand relevant statutes, rules and case law

 - The Code of Professional Conduct adopted by the Board and set forth in OAR chapter 801, division 030

 - Review of recent case law pertaining to ethics and professional responsibilities for the accounting profession